 Here are a few causes of missing arrow for data validation.
 Click a link to see the details:

-Only the active cell on a worksheet will display a data validation dropdown arrow.
+Only the active cell on a worksheet will display a data validation drop down arrow, even if there are lots of cells with a data validation rule.
 To mark cells that contain data validation lists, you can colour the cells, or add a comment.

 If you require visible arrows for all cells that contain lists, you can use combo boxes instead of data validation, and those arrows will be visible at all times.
 To create a combo box: